-- Care for your Body: Breathe, Eat, Drink, Move, Exercise, Rest, Sleep. - Care for your Self with a focus on: - o Antidotes to Busyness, mindfulness, rest, designing for what's important. - Key Relationships - Detoxifying Death to celebrate To Life, L'Chaim. - Honoring Loss and Grief.
+- Care for your Body: Breathe, Eat, Drink, Move, Exercise, Rest, Sleep. - Care for your Self with a focus on: - o Antidotes to Busyness, mindfulness, rest, designing for what's important. - Key Relationships. - Detoxifying Death, for the sake of living, To Life, L'Chaim - Honoring Loss and Grief.
 Loss and grief are inescapable.
 Skills for grief are essential.